Trading-Journal/trading-journal-authentication/README.md

 * **journal.authentication.hosts.front-end** *e.g. http://localhost:8080* to be able to proper redirect the user to the page of confirm registration or change password
 * **journal.authentication.hosts.verification-page** *e.g. auth/email-verified* the web page user will be redirected to confirm the email
 * **journal.authentication.hosts.change-password-page** *e.g. auth/change-password* the web page user will be redirected to change password

-## Metrics

-* http://localhost:8080/metrics/signup_user - Amount of time create a new user via signup
-* http://localhost:8080/metrics/signin_use - Amount of time to authenticate a user
-* http://localhost:8080/metrics/refresh_token - Amount of time to refresh the user token
-* http://localhost:8080/metrics/verify_new_user - Amount of time to verify a new user emails
-* http://localhost:8080/metrics/send_new_verification - Amount of time to send a new email verification to the user email
-* http://localhost:8080/metrics/request_password_change - Amount of time to request a password change
-* http://localhost:8080/metrics/password_change - Amount of time to apply a password change
-* http://localhost:8080/metrics/get_me_info - Amount of time to retrieve user information